-In a remote moderated usability study, a moderator will provide target contributors with tasks to complete or questions to answer while interacting with a design or interface.
-In addition to your moderator, a facilitator will also be on each call to troubleshoot technical issues and record the session for review at a later time.
+In a remote moderated test, a moderator will provide target contributors with tasks to complete or questions to answer while interacting with a design or interface.
+In addition to your moderator, a UX researcher will also be on each call to troubleshoot technical issues and record the session for review at a later time.

 - Ensure that quiet contributors are more vocal, as the moderator can prompt them to share what they’re thinking.

 Moderated test process

 Your UserTesting Professional Services researcher will manage the technical setup for you as part of their responsibilities, which range from test planning and analysis to researching logistics and recruiting contributors.
 Your Professional Services researcher and the scheduled contributor will be on the line at least 10 minutes before the scheduled start time to ensure the best audio and video connection.

 If you have colleagues watching the sessions you’re moderating, be sure to have them mute their microphones to ensure the best audio quality possible during the session.

 What can I see during a moderated session?

 You’ll have several viewing options for moderated sessions: